EDICTECHNICAL/ESummit-2026/README.md

 ### In Progress

-- Razorpay payment integration (production mode)
+- KonfHub payment integration (widget mode)
 - Email notifications with QR codes
 - Seed 30 events to database
 - WebSocket for real-time updates